The DOL fiduciary regulatory package

 Getting paid when you’re an ERISA fiduciary

-When you say you’re a fiduciary or you take any action defined as fiduciary, you’re prohibited from receiving anything of value for your services unless you meet a prohibited transaction exemption, most likely one of the three primary PTEs set out in the DOL regulatory package.
-And, you must ensure your compensation is reasonable for the services you are providing.
+When you say you’re a fiduciary or you take any action defined as fiduciary, you’re prohibited from receiving anything of value for your services unless you meet a prohibited transaction exemption, most likely one of the three primary PTEs that were created or amended by the DOL regulatory package.
+And, you must ensure your compensation is reasonable for the services you’re providing.

 Learn more about PTEs — as well as exceptions that may apply — in this short video...

 Mitigating your risk as a fiduciary and the Impartial Conduct Standards

-As a fiduciary, you must adhere to the rule’s Impartial Conduct Standards which were applicable on June 9, 2017.
+As a fiduciary relying on the BICE or PTE 84-24 you must adhere to the rule’s Impartial Conduct Standards which were applicable on June 9, 2017.
 The most obvious thing is for you to continue to act in your clients’ best interests.
 In other words, your recommendations:

 - Must be made solely in the interest of the retirement investor you are working with.